-9 Philosophical Books That Will Blow Your Mind, But Also Help You Out
+9 Philosophical Books That Will Blow Your Mind

 If you ask my first-ever boyfriend why we broke up at his junior prom, I am pretty sure he would not say it was because of high school philosophy class.
 He would probably say something about the new guy in town, and the way he removed his motorbike helmet and ran one hand through his hair every morning upon arriving at school.
 Sure, Motorbike Man may have had a little influence, but at the end of the day it really was all because of philosophy class.